 The Tracking Games: Form teams and compete in a series of games and activities to help you learn and develop different tracking skills.
 As well as learn about the more common animal’s and their signs that you can come across outdoors.
 Best for kids ages 8 and up has specific habitat requirement.

-Naturalist Explorer: Join a naturalist from EcoElsa to learn about Nature through journaling by following in the footsteps of many OG Naturalists like Jane Goodall, John James Audubon, and Rachel Carson or Nature Writers like Sigurd F. Olson and Aldo Leopold.
-This class is a combination of scientific & creative writing as well as exploration and hands on activities.
-The perfect class for young scientists and authors alike you will leave with a brand-new Nature Journal and a list of exploration prompts for future science and writing exploration!
+Wild Wanderers: Learn about Nature by following in the footsteps of many OG Naturalists like Jane Goodall, John James Audubon, and Rachel Carson or Nature Writers like Sigurd F. Olson and Aldo Leopold.
+This class is a combination of hands-on free play exploring, art, and some writing activities.
+The perfect class for young scientists, authors, and artists this class includes activities for all and is designed to engage kids to explore and learn in a way that best fits them.
+Kids will leave with a brand-new Nature Journal to use how they like and tons of bonus exploration prompts for future exploration!
 Ages 7 and up.

 Arts & Crafts